The FSEC (forensic and secure environments committee) represents the following types of doctors working in a range of secure settings:

-- Eligibility - all doctors who meet the specified criteria for each seat are eligible to stand and vote in these elections.
-The criteria will be specified in the elections section below.
+- Eligibility - all BMA members who meet the specified criteria for each seat are eligible to stand and vote in these elections.
+The criteria will be specified in the section below when elections are open.

 The election section below is kept up to date with details about any running elections, so make sure you keep checking it throughout the year.

 Elections to the Forensic and secure environments committee are now closed.

 If you have any questions or are interested in finding out more about the work of the FSEC, please email us at [email protected].